fmi-lab/oop-group5/homeworks/homework2/README.md

 * Ogres
 * Titans
 * **Chimeras**

-These monsters have x% chance to increase their attack by 10 % every time they attack another monster. (example: 50% chance to increase their attack with 10%)
+Damage buff monsters have x% chance to increase their attack by 10 % every time they attack another monster. (example: 50% chance to increase their attack with 10%)
 In case they happen to buff their damage then they first buff and then still attack the opponent monster.

 **Regenerating monsters:**
 * Vampires
 * Werewolves
 * **Chimeras**

 These monsters have x% chance to regenerate 30 % of their health points every time they attack another monster.
 In case they happen to regenerate their health then they first regenerate and then still attack the opponent monster.